01Priyanshu/Keylogger---Capturing-Key-Strokes/README.md

 It's important to be aware that using keyloggers on someone else's computer without their explicit consent is a violation of privacy and may be illegal.
 Make sure to use this knowledge responsibly and only in compliance with applicable laws and ethical guidelines.

-Note: The description provided above on creating a keylogger using Python is purely a result of generating text based on the prompt using ChatGPT, an AI language model developed by OpenAI.
-The purpose of this description is solely educational, and it is essential to note that using keyloggers without proper authorization is illegal and a breach of privacy.
-The information is provided to showcase the capabilities of the AI model and to increase awareness about potential security risks.
-It is crucial to always act within the boundaries of legal and ethical guidelines.

-How I created keylogger using ChatGPT?
-Check PDF!